ssh_config(5) — Linux manual page

 It is possible to have multiple identity files specified

-in configuration files; all these identities will be
+in configuration files; all these identities will be tried

-tried in sequence.
-Multiple IdentityFile directives will
+in sequence.
+Multiple IdentityFile directives will add to

-differs from that of other configuration directives).
+that of other configuration directives).

 IdentityFile may be used in conjunction with